gdb/rubysh/README.md

   - redirecting a program's output to a file
   - use a pre-tokenized array of arguments

+(Some existing libraries make some of these tasks easy, but not all of them at once.)
 Rubysh tries to emulate __sh__'s interface and semantics as closely as possible.

 ## Features